 By JOSH BOAK and ROB GILLIES

-The quirk in the rules resulted in thousands of migrants annually crossing into Canada from the U.S. at a non-official checkpoint, enabling them to stay as they seek asylum instead of letting the process play out while staying in the U.S..
+Trudeau signaled there could be an agreement to help stem the flow of migrants into Canada from the U.S. Migrants cross into Canada at a non-official checkpoint, enabling them to stay in the country as they seek asylum instead of letting the process play out while staying in the U.S.

 “We’ve been working very closely with the Americans for many months and we hope to have an announcement soon,” Trudeau said.

 The broadened focus represents an evolution of a friendship between the two countries that exceeds 150 years.
 The emphasis had more frequently been on issues like trade that had defined relations between the two countries, which share a 5,525-mile border.

 There will still be an emphasis on trade, yet Canada and the U.S. see the partnership as crucial in supporting Ukraine against Russia’s invasion, reducing their dependence on Chinese goods and shifting toward cleaner energy sources amid the planetary damage caused by burning fossil fuels.

 It’s about strengthening air defenses for both countries, tapping critical minerals that will enable the production of electric vehicles, and military and economic commitments at a moment that observers say is the most dangerous since World War II.
 Chinese President Xi Jinping this week visited Russian President Vladimir Putin, pledging to deepen their economic ties in ways that could help fund Putin’s ongoing war to take Ukraine.

 “The United States is coming with big strategic issues on their mind,” said Vincent Rigby, a former national security adviser to Trudeau.
 “It’s a world where they’re looking to allies to help.”